 One sure way to prevent cavities is to decrease the frequency of eating or snacking throughout the day.
 We know it can be hard to break a routine, but snacking on those delicious cookies over a prolonged time can be problematic to your teeth.
 We often say, a cookie every 15 minutes for an hour is worse than four cookies in 10 minutes.
 This is because the bacteria and acid from snacking build up and sit on your teeth over that long span of time.
 A helpful way to rinse food debris off your teeth after snacking or eating is by drinking lots of water.
 Consuming water throughout the day will help neutralize the acidic environment in your mouth.
-Chewing gum is also a helpful tool and can stimulate saliva and help clean your teeth.
+Our dentists also recommend sugar-free chewing gum as a helpful tool to prevent cavities as it can stimulate saliva and help clean your teeth.

 While brushing after each meal is always a good idea, it’s important to incorporate consistent flossing and the use of mouthwash into your routine as well.
 These two routine habits are a great supplement to brushing and help protect and clean your teeth.
 In addition, swishing with mouthwash not only helps to get the debris off your teeth but it can also get to the hard-to-reach places.
 By creating these healthy oral hygiene habits, you’ll be well on your way to a cavity-free mouth.